-Imagine being able to create complex Dataverse tables for your applications in minutes instead of hours.
+Imagine being able to create complex Dataverse tables for your applications in minutes.
 With Copilot in Power Apps, this is now a reality.

-In the past, administrators and consultants had to manually create tables, define each column, and specify its data type – a tedious and time-consuming process, especially for applications requiring numerous tables and hundreds of columns.
+In the past, administrators and consultants had to create tables manually, define each column, and specify its data type – a time-consuming process, especially for applications requiring numerous tables and hundreds of columns.

-A recent Power Apps update enables you to create a prompt quickly.
-You can then configure some parameters and use your input to populate a table filled with columns, data and even relationships between multiple tables.
-Lets explore how this works and scenarios where a business may benefit.
+A recent update enables you to create a prompt quickly.
+You can then configure some parameters and use your input to populate a table filled with columns, data, and relationships between multiple tables.

 Describe your new table with Copilot

-When you begin creating your table, you can choose from four different options: Copilot, import from Sharepoint, Excel or blank.
+When creating your table, you can choose from four options: Copilot, import from Sharepoint, Excel or blank.
 Choosing Copilot surfaces a box to describe your table.

 You can configure the query settings to ask it to create one or multiple tables and table sizes and decide if you want to include table relationships.

-Now that we are happy with our query, Copilot will use our information to generate our tables.
+Once we are satisfied with the query, Copilot can use this information to generate our tables.
 You can then view the results and amend them on the next screen.

-Copilot understood our query correctly and produced three tables relevant to our insurance business.
+Copilot understood our query and produced three tables relevant to our insurance scenario.

-We can see the relationships between each of the tables using an intuitive visualisation interface and have the opportunity to view the columns and data it has created.
+The relationship between each table can be viewed in a visualisation interface, and we can view the columns and data it has created.
 In our example, Copilot has created typical columns a claims table might consist of, such as the claim date, status and the claim amount.

 In addition, the policy table includes columns for the type of insurance, such as automotive or health, the policyholder’s name, and the premium value.
 It has also populated data with information you would expect to see.